There are dozens of SurveyMonkey alternatives on the market, but which one is best for you? That’s what we’ll look at in this in-depth article…

 Users have also cited bugs and limitations in SurveyGizmo’s reporting features.
 Other survey features such as survey link validation, which prevents the same user from submitting multiple surveys, are notably missing.

 Wufoo’s is another online form builder used by several major brands including Amazon, Best Buy, Twitter and Disney.
-Wufoo is designed to make form creation easy and includes tools users need to make online forms while taking care of collecting and analyzing data from responses.
+Wufoo is designed to make form creation easy.
+It includes tools users need to make online forms while taking care of collecting and analyzing data from responses.

 Wufoo can be used to create contact forms, online surveys and invitations, which can be embedded on the user’s website.
 Wufoo also offers dynamic forms based on logic, a variety of reporting options and the ability to accept online payments.

-More than 400 customizable templates provide a quick starting point for a variety of use cases, including order forms and payments, lead generation, surveys, market research, registration/contact forms and event invitations.
+More than 400 customizable templates provide a quick starting point for a variety of use cases, including:

 Wufoo also provides secure online payments and customizable, password-protected reports that are easy to share.